 John Baker at work.

 John Baker in Room 11.
-The 'Glowpot' desk be seen under the window.
+The 'Glowpot' desk is visible under the window.

 John Baker at work on one of the Philips tape recorders.